ankidroid/Anki-Android-Backend/docs/ARCHITECTURE.md

 - `rslib-bridge` is a small Rust project that gets compiled into a shared library, which Java code can import.
 Its API consists of only three different functions: `openBackend()`, `closeBackend()`, and `runMethodRaw()`.
 When one of these functions is called by
-  Java code, `rslib-bridge` takes care of converting the Java objects to a native Rust representation, and then passes the call on to Anki's Rust backend, which gets included in `rslib-bridge` via the `rslib-bridge/anki[/rslib]` submodule.
+  Java code, `rslib-bridge` takes care of converting the Java objects to a native Rust representation, and then passes the call on to Anki's Rust backend, which gets included in `rslib-bridge` via the `anki[/rslib]` submodule.
 - `rsdroid` is a Kotlin library that provides a friendly interface to the backend code.
-The bulk of its code is automatically generated from the service definitions in `rslib-bridge/anki/proto/anki`. `rsdroid` also provides an adaptor to the Rust database functionality, so that the Rust backend can be used in place of the standard Android SQLite library.
+The bulk of its code is automatically generated from the service definitions in `anki/proto/anki`. `rsdroid` also provides an adaptor to the Rust database functionality, so that the Rust backend can be used in place of the standard Android SQLite library.

+Other folders:

+`/anki/` - Git submodule containing the Anki Rust Codebase, used both for building into `.so` files, and to obtain the current `.proto` files for use in Java codegen

+`/tools/` Scripts to generate the backend interface and translations

+`rsdroid-testing` - Builds a testing library targetting desktop machines, for use with Robolectric

+`rsdroid-instrumented` - Android Instrumented Test

+This is defined as an application to allow instrumented tests to be run against a library - there may be a better method

 ## Protocol Buffers

 The Rust backend uses Protocol Buffers to define available methods, and the structure of data each method takes and receives.
-The files can be found in `rslib-bridge/anki/proto/anki`.
+The files can be found in `anki/proto/anki`.

 For example: